BMorearty/battleforthenet-widget/README.md

      * coalition.
      */
     org: 'fftf',

     /*
      * Specify a delay (in milliseconds) before showing the widget.
 Defaults to one
      * second.
      */
     delay: 1000,

     /*
      * Specify a date on which to display the widget.
 Defaults to July 12th, 2017 if
      * omitted.
 ISO-8601 dates are UTC time, three-argument dates (with a zero-based
      * month) are local time.
      */
     date: new Date(2017, 6, 12),

     /*
+     * If you show the modal on your homepage, you should let users close it to access your.
+     * site.
+But if you launch a new tab to open the modal, closing the modal just leaves the
+     * user staring at a white page.
+Set this to false to prevent closing the modal.
+     * The user can close the tab to dismiss it.
+Defaults to true.
+     */
+    canClose: true,

+    /*
      * Always show the widget.
 Useful for testing.
      */